 Lentil Soup is a classic recipe when you’re looking for a bowl of warm comfort.
 Made with simple and bright spices, loaded with veggies, and finished off with lemon juice, this easy restaurant quality soup will be a favorite for your whole family.

-I’m always excited to share delicious soup recipes with you!
 I know there are soup pessimists out there who don’t think you can enjoy a filling meal with just a bowl of soup.
 I’m here to prove them wrong!
 Even this vegetarian recipe will leave you feeling happy and filled up.
-Serve it up with a side of freshly baked bread and you’ll be in food heaven.
+Made entirely in one pot (less dishes to clean!) this comforting soup is healthy, hearty and packed full of flavor!

-- Olive oil – Sunflower, avocado, safflower, vegetable, or canola oil will work instead.
+- Olive oil – Substitute sunflower, avocado, safflower, vegetable, or canola oil.

 - Spices – Coriander, turmeric, cumin and smoked paprika.